getappmap/appmap-agent-js/README.md

 ## How it works

 `appmap-agent-js` records AppMaps from node processes when they are run.
-Typical strategies for recording AppMap are:
+There are several strategies for recording AppMaps:

 1. recording `mocha` test cases when they are run
-2. recording the application processes when the application is run, with two options:
+2. recording the application processes when the application is run:
     1. recording complete processes, start-to-finish
-    2. recording selected time spans, using start/stop controls provided by the AppMap agent
+    2. recording selected time spans using start/stop controls provided by the AppMap agent
-        - with HTTP endpoints to start/stop the recording remotely
+        - with HTTP calls to the agent that start/stop the recording remotely
-        - with programmatic APIs to start/stop the recording locally in the application code
+        - with programmatic API that start/stop the recording locally in the application code

-To record application processes or tests when they run, either have to be started by the AppMap agent, as described in the setup instructions.
+To record application processes or tests when they run, they tests or processes have to be started by the AppMap agent, as described in the next steps.

 ## Installation and setup